 Zainab joined Watsi on September 3rd, 2015.
-Five years ago, Zainab became the 1446th member to automatically support a new Watsi patient every month.
-Since then, 5,026 more people have become monthly donors!
-Zainab's most recent donation traveled 4,500 miles to support Paul, a father-of-five from Kenya, to fund fracture repair surgery following a hit-and-run accident.
+Six years ago, Zainab joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Zainab's most recent donation traveled 4,500 miles to support Jackline, a bright nine-year-old student from Kenya, to fund an osteotomy to help her walk well again.

 Paul is a manual worker from Kaugi Village in Kenya.
 He is married and they have five children.
 Paul, who is the breadwinner in his family, is a casual driver while his wife takes care of the house and their children.
 In March, Paul was going home after a long day of work when he was hit by a vehicle that did not stop and left him severly hurt on the road.
 He was helped by good Samaritans and taken to the hospital.
 He sustained an open fracture on his left tibia/fibula and had an injury on his bladder.
 He is still in pain and cannot walk on his own.
 Fortunately, surgeons at our medical partner can help.
 On September 3rd, Paul will undergo a fracture repair procedure, called an open reduction and internal fixation.
 After healing, he will be able to walk again and his pain will be gone.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,049 to fund this procedure.
 Paul quietly shared, “I have suffered for the last five months and my family needs my support.
 I am asking for help.”
 Paul's Pastor added, “I have done my best to help him.
 I hope he can get help and be well to continue caring for his family.”